Here’s help to get rid of fleas making you and your pet miserable, including a natural flea control spray and flea

 Use this daily on soft surfaces throughout your home for two weeks.
-Do not use it on pet bedding, or on fabrics like silk, suede, or other materials that might be damaged by water.
+Do not use it on fabrics like silk, suede, or other materials that might be damaged by water.
 If in doubt, spot test fabric in an inconspicuous area to find out if it’s water-safe.